openrepair/tools/README.md

 Not so much a project as a mixed bag of tools, queries, data and code snippets for use with Open Repair Data (ORDS).

-For anyone who fancies tinkering with Python, SQL, NLP and lots of messy but interesting Open Data.
+For anyone who fancies tinkering with Python, NLP, SQL and lots of messy but interesting Open Data.
 Many challenges lie ahead!

 Some of the things you can do:

 * Get familiar with ORDS data.
-* Set up a MySQL database for ORDS data.
-* Slice the data up in various ways.
+* Slice the data up in various ways using Python DataFrames and/or MySQL.
 * Investigate devices against the timeline of consumer electronics.
 * Calculate how much waste was prevented from going to landfill.
 * Detect languages in the text and translate using the DeepL API.
 * Muck about with regular expressions.
-* Try out some Natural Language Processing and even a little (very basic) machine learning.
+* Try out some Natural Language Processing and even a little basic machine learning.
 * Generate Open Repair Data poetry.

 There is also an [installer and ORDS configuration](solr/README.md) for an Apache Solr search platform that demonstrates indexing and querying multi-lingual text with international (ICU) characters.

 ## About the data

 The dataset contains over 100k records representing over 10 years worth of electronic repairs at events by community repair groups all over the world.
-See the Setup section for how to get hold of the data.
+See the Setup section below for how to get hold of the data.

-It is compiled and published by the [Open Repair Alliance](https://openrepair.org/) (ORA) which was founded by [The Restart Project](https://therestartproject.org/), a UK based charity.
+It is compiled and published by the [Open Repair Alliance (ORA)](https://openrepair.org/) an organisation founded by [The Restart Project](https://therestartproject.org/), a UK based charity.

 * Enabling thousands of UK-based community repair events.
 * Formulating the [Open Repair Data Standard](https://openrepair.org/open-data/open-standard/).